Canon RF 50mm F1.4 L VCM Lens Review

 FTM (Full Time Manual) focusing is supported in AF mode with the camera in One Shot Drive Mode, but the shutter release must be half-pressed for the focus ring to become active.
 Note that FTM does not work if electronic manual focusing after One Shot AF is disabled in the camera's menu.
 The lens's switch must be in the "MF" position and the camera meter must be on/awake for conventional manual focusing to be available.

-The 50 VCM has an ideally positioned, mid-sized, fine-ribbed rubber focus ring that will turn smoothly with ideal resistance.
+The 50 VCM has an ideally positioned, mid-sized, fine-ribbed rubber focus ring that turns smoothly with ideal resistance.

 A single customizable control button is provided.
 With the camera set to continuous focus mode, press the control button to lock focus at the currently selected focus distance, permitting a focus and recompose technique.
 Or, customize this button to one of numerous other functions using the camera's menu.